 Around the turn of the 20th century, the Museum was assisted by a number of benefactors.
 For example, J Angas Johnson purchased a Fijian collection in 1900 from D. Garner Jones and presented it to the Museum.
 Also, the brother-in-law of Edward Stirling (then Director of the Museum), Sir William Ingram, acted as an agent in England and it was through him that the Museum obtained a variety of material from Webster, a dealer in England.

 The Museum's small Benin collection (three bronzes and a carved tusk) was obtained by Ingram and David Murray.
 The Museum does not have a large Polynesia collection but the most prized item is A catalogue of the different specimens of cloth collected in the three voyages of Captain Cook…, compiled by Alexander Shaw, London, 1787.
 This was purchased from Justice C.E.
 Herbert in 1909.
-There are only about 30 copies of Shaw's compilation of Polynesian tapa cloth in existence.
+There are 66 known copies of Shaw's compilation of Polynesian tapa cloth identified so far, each one a little different.

 The first of the Native American material — hunting and fishing equipment from J Moorhouse — came in to the Museum in 1911.
 This was when formal registration of the anthropology collections began.
 In the meantime, many objects had lost whatever information had come with them and were registered as ‘Old Collection’.
 It has been the task of curators since then to discover more information for these objects.